Skip to main content

 Use the calculator with intent

-This calculator estimates your VO2 max, which is the maximum amount of oxygen your body can utilize during intense exercise.
+This calculator estimates your VO2 max, which is the maximum amount of oxygen your body can use during intense exercise.
 It provides a key metric for assessing your aerobic capacity and overall cardiovascular health without the need for expensive lab tests.

 This tool is ideal for fitness enthusiasts tracking progress, athletes monitoring their training effectiveness, or anyone curious about their general cardiovascular health.
 It's also beneficial for individuals setting fitness goals or starting a new exercise regimen.